More than an Executive in Residence - A Champion for Cleveland State University

 Dr. Earls is the founder of the Development Fund for Black Students in science, technology, engineering and math fields.
 The fund provides college scholarships to students who attend historically black institutions.

-In 2015 and 2016, Dr. Earls organized an event on campus to bring over 300 high school students to campus to explore STEM careers, hear from Cleveland State University faculty, engage with current CSU students and complete activities related to STEM careers and innovation.
+Since 2015, Dr. Earls organized an annual event on campus to bring over 300 high school students to campus to explore STEM careers, hear from Cleveland State University faculty, engage with current CSU students and complete activities related to STEM careers and innovation.

 In recognition of his humanitarianism, the Dr. Julian M. Earls Community Service Award is presented annually by the City of Beachwood, Ohio Diversity Council and the Dr. Julian M. Earls College Scholarship is awarded annually by the National Technical Association and the Ohio Aerospace Institute.